 Mr. Patrick Realiza is a seasoned strategic communications and public relations professional based in Washington, DC.
 He is a passionate community-driven leader dedicated to serving various audiences.
-His portfolio of accomplishments includes work in the diplomatic community, local and federal government and the non-profit world.
+His recent portfolio of accomplishments includes work in the local government, the arts and humanities as well as the international diplomatic community.

 Mr. Realiza’s foreign language skills include Tagalog, Cebuano, Spanish, Italian, French and Arabic.
 He hopes to pursue graduate school in the future with a concentration in international relations.